allaudin/coconut/README.md

 ## Why Coconut Validator?

-Coconut Validator allows developers to specify validation while declaring views in `XML` and validate all the views in layout in one single line.
+Coconut Validator allows developers to specify validation while declaring views in `layout files` and validate all the views in layout in one single line.
 It **automagically** shows the errors messages and removes them on valid input.

 ## How it works?

-Coconut views allow you to attach a `validator key` when defining them in `XML`.
+Coconut views allow you to attach a `validator key` when defining them in `layout xml`.
 Later a `Validator` is requested against the provided key by `ValidationProvider` and data is validated against it.

 ## Usage